-Sometimes the reason why you didn’t get a job is a no-brainer: you lacked key qualifications, you and the exec clashed, you flubbed the interview.
+Sometimes the reason why you didn’t get a job is a no-brainer: You lacked key qualifications, you and the exec clashed, you flubbed the interview.
 But it’s not always personal.
 Frequently, there are behind-the-scenes factors at play that influence a position’s status.

-We convinced HR professionals to pull back the curtain and reveal seven insider explanations why top-notch candidates ultimately didn’t get the job.
+We convinced HR professionals to pull back the curtain and reveal seven insider explanations top-notch candidates ultimately didn’t get the job.

 The Budget for the Position Wasn’t Approved